EarthPeople/ep-admin-messages/readme.txt

 To give you an idea what this plugin may be used for, I'll give you a list of what I do with it.

-I'm using EP Simple Messags to:
+I'm using EP Simple Messages to:

 * ... write documentation for users and developers.
 * ... show editors what [Mustache tags](http://mustache.github.io/) are available for a specific post (controlled by post slug).
 You know, things like `{{user.firstname}}` or `{{campaign.name}}`, that there is no way that they (or I!) will ever remember.